kimptoc/wowactivityfeed/readme.txt

 TODO
+- store char/guild histories from armory - snapshot with datetime
+- query back to webpage
 - rss feed showing level changes for a character
-- ensure uniqueness of registered entries
-- store char/guild histories - snapshot with datetime

 LATER
+- update registered entry with date/time of last change (ie when an update had a diff)
 - feed for guild
 - feed for char/guild achievements
 - feed for items?